vispy/vispy/README.md

 -------------

    * Cross-platform - actively developed on Windows and OS-X.
+   * Easy to install - Written in pure python and making use of Pyglet for windowing.
    * Modular design - Take almost any part of PyGLy and use it on its own.
    * Framework design, not an engine - Don't like an existing class?
 Don't use it!
    * Multiple Window and viewport support.